 In December 2010, the US Court of Appeals for the D.C.
 Circuit held that the FDA is permitted to regulate vaporizer devices containing tobacco-derived nicotine as "tobacco products" under the TCA.
 In a final rule effective August 8, 2016, the FDA "deemed" all products that meet the TCA's definition of "tobacco product," including components and parts but excluding accessories of the newly deemed products, to be subjected to the tobacco control requirements of the Food, Drug, and Cosmetic Act and the FDA's implementing regulations.
 This includes among other things: products such as electronic cigarettes, electronic cigars, electronic hookahs, vape pens, vaporizers and e-liquids and their components or parts (such as tanks, coils and batteries) (hereinafter referred to as "Electronic Nicotine Delivery Systems").
-The FDA's interpretation of components and parts of a tobacco product includes any assembly of materials intended or reasonably expected to be used with or for the human consumption of a tobacco product.
+The FDA's interpretation of components and parts of a tobacco product.
 In a 2017 decision of the D.C.
 Circuit, the court upheld the FDA's authority to regulate the Electronic Nicotine Delivery Systems even though they do not actually contain tobacco, and even if the products could be used with nicotine-free e-liquids.
 The TCA and implementing regulations restrict the way tobacco product manufacturers, retailers, and distributors can advertise and promote tobacco products, including a prohibition against free samples or the use of vending machines, requirements for presentation of warning information, and age verification of purchasers.